Obznana: Background

-Proclamation of the decree
+Proclamation

 The culmination of the series of communist-led strikes came in December 1920 when the union of miners of Bosnia and Herzegovina called for general strike.
 On 24 December, the Council of ministers proclaimed a decree that called for militarization of any district where miner strike occurs.
 The strikes soon spread to Slovenia.
 In a few days, the miners strike turned into the Husino rebellion in which 7 miners were killed, and hundreds of participants were arrested.
 In solidarity with the Bosnian miners, the communist-led Central Trade Union Council of Yugoslavia called for a general strike of all workers to be held on 30 December.
 This was a signal to the government for an all-out attack on the communists.
 The announced general strike was held only in Zagreb where police tried, but failed to prevent it, although several dozen strikers were wounded in the clash with the police.

 The Obznana was written by the Interior minister Milorad Drašković and signed by the Council of Ministers on 29 December 1920, then printed as posters and pasted on the streets of Belgrade during the night between 29 and 30 December (later also in other cities).
 Prime minister Milenko Vesnić already resigned few days earlier, so the whole Council of ministers that signed the document was in lame duck.
 Already on 30 December, the police closed all communist-affiliated workers unions and confiscated their property and archives.
 Communist organizations were banned and all their property confiscated.
 All communist-affiliated newspapers were closed down too.
 Although communists and their sympathizers have been already persecuted by the police for two years, the Obznana came as a surprise to the leadership of the CPY.
 They were not prepared, and gave little resistance to this development.

-Content of the decree
+Content

 Obznana did not outlaw the CPY as such, but it did prohibit "communist propaganda".
-CPY was totally banned only in August 1921 with the adoption of the Law on the Protection of the State.

 In the introduction, Obznana explained how the government has strong evidence that the communists plan to overthrow the Kingdom and form a Soviet-style government instead.
-Then it proceeds to explain that the communists are planning a bloody civil war and that they are being financed by the enemies of the state.
+Then it explains that the communists are planning a bloody civil war and that they are being financed by the enemies of the state.
 It claims that the communist propaganda has infected many naive citizens and trade unions, and that the communists actively work to demoralize the army and the police.
 After that, the citizens are warned not to allow communist revolution as it happened in Russia and in Hungary.
 After this introduction, the decree orders: